IgniteUI/igniteui-docfx/en/components/navdrawer.md

 ### Item Styling

-The content of the Navigation Drawer can be anything provided by the template, however for scenarios using the standard list of navigation items the optional `igxDrawerItem` directive can be used style them.
+The content of the Navigation Drawer can be anything provided by the template, however for scenarios using the standard list of navigation items the optional `igxDrawerItem` directive can be used to style them.
 This will apply default styles and patterns to your items as well as the appropriate theme colors.

 The directive has two `@Input` properties:
 - `active` to style an item as selected.